byahmedali/byahmedali.github.io/_projects/99-etea-result-extractor.md

 ### Demo Video 🎥
 *Here’s a demo of the script running on the first 50 roll numbers of an ETEA exam:*

-<iframe title="ETEA Results Extractor" width="100%" height="380" src="https://drive.google.com/file/d/1FkFfjhvmo6F6fg9T57CRU_N7kUue5rF6/preview" allow="autoplay" frameborder="0" allowFullScreen="true"></iframe>
+<iframe title="ETEA Results Extractor" width="100%" height="350" src="https://drive.google.com/file/d/1FkFfjhvmo6F6fg9T57CRU_N7kUue5rF6/preview" allow="autoplay" frameborder="0" allowFullScreen="true"></iframe>

 ### Story Behind the Code 💡
 This project was more than a script.
 It was my first hands-on success with using code to solve a personal, real-world problem.
-It showed me how powerful programming can be when driven by a **clear goal**.
+It showed me how powerful programming can be when driven by a clear goal.
 What started as curiosity quickly became a productive learning experience.

 > "Having a goal in mind really motivates you to work harder and smarter." 🌟